Power of Attorney

 A durable POA for health care gives your designated person (sometimes called a “proxy”) the power to make health care decisions on your behalf.

 The powers that you grant to your attorney-in-fact in each of these documents may be as broad or as narrow as you like.
 For example, in the durable power of attorney for finances, the attorney-in-fact could be given only the power to pay your bills, or could be given complete control over all your financial decisions.

 Additionally, the powers that you give can take effect immediately, or can “spring” into existence at the time of your incapacity.

-It is important to note that powers of attorney are not a substitute for a will or a living trust.
+It is important to note that POAs are not a substitute for a will or a living trust.

 In fact, all powers of attorney cease at death, and therefore have no effect on the distribution of your assets.
 The only exception to this rule is that a health care power of attorney may include a provision extending instruction with respect to treatment of ones body after death.